NeighborhoodGuard/ftp_upload/FTP_Upload/doc/DeveloperNotes.md

 	set PYTHONPATH ..

-If you are using Eclipse, it will set the `PYTHONPATH` variable for you.
+If you are using Eclipse, it will set the `PYTHONPATH` automatically.

 ### Running the Tests ###

 The easiest way to run the tests is to `cd` to the `FTP_Upload/src/test` directory and give the command,

-	python TestUpload.py
+	python -u TestUpload.py

 If you are using Eclipse, just select TestUpload.py either in the source window or the Package Explorer and click the Run button.